cinemascience/cinema_testing/pv/5.7.0/readme.md

 ### Running tests

-These tests take advantage of ParaView's UI testing framework to run a set of Cinema database tests.
+These tests take advantage of ParaView's UI and Catalyst testing framework to run a set of Cinema database tests.

 1. Edit a file called ``myenv.env`` in this directory, and define two environment variables:
     - ``CINEMATESTING_PARAVIEW`` This is the location of your ParaView executable